Solvability of Discrete Helmholtz Equations: A discrete unique continuation principle for the Helmholtz equation

 \subsection{A mesh modification algorithm and numerical experiments}

-Even though the checking algorithm seems to return the output \texttt{MOTZ\_result = certified} for most shape regular meshes, one can construct examples where it returns a critical result.
-In these cases we need to modify the finite element mesh so that the corresponding Galerkin discretization is stable.
+Even though the algorithm seems to return the output \texttt{MOTZ\_result = certified} for most shape regular meshes, one can construct examples where it returns a critical result.
+In this section, we are in particular interested in the case where this is due to the output \texttt{MOTZ\_trans = false}, i.e. where no more edges which satisfy condition (a) of Lemma \ref{lem:lducp} could be found.
+In these cases we need to modify the finite element mesh so that the corresponding Galerkin discretization has a unique solution.
 We propose the following three simple mesh modification strategies, that can lead to a passing of the checking algorithm:

 \begin{itemize} \item Re-building of the whole mesh with slightly modified mesh parameters.

 \item Local refinement of the mesh across the interface of $\mathcal{N} _{\operatorname*{dof}}$ and $\mathcal{N}\backslash\mathcal{N} _{\operatorname*{dof}}$, where $\mathcal{N}_{\operatorname*{dof}}$ is the result of MOTZ.